RULE NO. 2: Duties of the Officials

 - During an unsuccessful free throw attempt, the game clock will be started when the ball is legally The 24-second clock will be started when player possession of the ball is obtained.

 - The game clock shall be stopped at the expiration of time for each period and when an official sounds his/her whistle.
 The timers shall record only the actual playing time in the last minute of the first, second and third periods.
 They shall record only the actual playing time in the last two minutes of the fourth period and the last two minutes of any overtime period(s).

-- For a charged timeout, the timer shall start the Time-out Clock when signaled by an official and play will not resume until the Time-out Clock has expired.
+- For a charged timeout, the timer shall start the Time-out Clock immediately after an official signals for a timeout and play will not resume until the Time-out Clock has expired.

 - The game clock and the scoreboard will combine to cause a horn to sound, automatically, when playing time for the period has expired.
 If the horn or buzzer fails to sound, or is not heard, the official timer shall use any other means to notify the officials immediately.